Koret Animal Rescue & Conservation Center (ARC)

-Our animal ambassadors play a key role in connecting our guests with wildlife, as they represent the only Zoo animals kids can actually see up-close and even touch.
-Over 100 birds, mammals, reptiles and amphibians are housed and cared for at the Koret Animal Resource Center (ARC), a working facility and key part of the Fisher Family Children’s Zoo.
+Our animal ambassadors play a key role in connecting our guests with wildlife, as they represent the only Zoo animals visitors can actually see up-close.
+Over 60 birds, mammals, reptiles and amphibians are housed and cared for at the Koret Animal Rescue & Conservation Center (ARC).
 The ARC is a training ground for future ecologists, conservationists, biologists, zoologists and animal care staff, through its teen, young adult and adult volunteer programs.

-Educational outreach programs make up the ARC’s primary role at the Zoo and in the community.
+Educational programs make up the ARC’s primary role at the Zoo.
 These include:

-- Nature Trail Teen Volunteer Program – guests can meet animals along the Nature Trail and learn from teen volunteers trained to care for animals, talk about them and answer guests questions;
+- Nature Trail Teen Volunteer Program – Guests can meet animals along the Nature Trail and learn from our teen volunteers!
+Our volunteers are trained to care for animals, talk about conservation and answer guests questions.

-- Jr. Zoologist and ARC Interns – work in the ARC to care for the many animals, conduct training sessions and host presentations, such as Wildlife Theater shows
+- Junior Zoologist, ARC Adult Volunteers and ARC Interns – Our volunteers and interns help to care for the many animals in the ARC.
+They also conduct training sessions and host presentations, such as Wildlife Theater shows and Raptor Talks.
+Look for ARC programs and other Zoo activities below!

 Volunteers are the Backbone